thomas-graphopti/video_to_images_Python/README.md

-# video to images script
+# video/images to images convter

-A python script transfers video into images with follwing features:
+Python script transfers video/images into images with follwing features:

 1. It supports any OpenCV enabled file formats.
 2. Users can define output image format.
-3. Custom ouput fps, e.g. fps=5, store 5 images per second.

 ## Prerequisites